Move a SharePoint site to a different geo location

 Start-SPOSiteContentMove -SourceSiteUrl <siteURL> -DestinationDataLocation <DestinationDataLocation> -DestinationUrl <DestinationSiteURL>

-Start a SharePoint site geo move for an Office 365 Group-connected site
+Start a SharePoint site geo move for a Microsoft 365 Group-connected site

-To move an Office 365 Group-connected site, the global administrator must first change the Preferred Data Location (PDL) attribute for the Office 365 Group.
+To move an Office 365 Group-connected site, the Global Administrator or SharePoint Administrator must first change the Preferred Data Location (PDL) attribute for the Office 365 Group.

-To set the PDL for an Office 365 Group:
+To set the PDL for a Microsoft 365 Group:

 Set-SPOUnifiedGroup -PreferredDataLocation <PDL> -GroupAlias <GroupAlias> Get-SPOUnifiedGroup -GroupAlias <GroupAlias>

 Once you have updated the PDL, you can start the site move:

 You can stop a SharePoint site geo move, provided the move is not in progress or completed by using the

 Determining the status of a SharePoint site geo move

 You can determine the status of a site move in our out of the geo that you are connected to by using the following cmdlets: